gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

 </MiddleEllipsis>
 ```
 Note that :
 - A parent MiddleEllipsis can contain anything, so using a parent does not restrict the layout of your page.
 See it as a `div`.
-The parent displays components of other types as they are, unchanged.
-It recognizes and controls its children to make sure that they clip properly.
+It recognizes and manages its children to make sure that they clip properly, and displays components of other types as they are, unchanged.
 - Regarding the children, their display modes can mix `inline-flex` and `inline-block` (only `inline` modes make sense in our context).

 **Guaranteeing no gap between the clipped text and its neighbors**